 Engaging the help of a business coach for entrepreneurs, a coach for business partners in trouble, can be beneficial in understanding the dynamic between you.
 While an undefined role relating style is difficult to change, gaining perspective on your part in the dynamic will benefit you in your entire life.
 And should the discomfort and learning lead to a break up having professional help will hopefully assist you both.

-The Big Picture Partner Relationship Style 4/4
+- Coaching The Big Picture Business Partner Relationship Way—Style 4/4